sagemath/sagewiki_to_gh-2022-10-10/MSRItemp/EmissaryArticle.md

 and is also gathering extensive numerical evidence in favour of the Generalized Riemann Hypothesis.
 William Stein has been tabulating elliptic curves over
 $Q(\sqrt(5))$, and verifying the Birch and Swinnerton-Dyer conjecture.
-Nathan Ryan, Nils Skoruppa, and Gonzalo Tornaria, in collaboration with Martin Raum (RRST), have been studying methods for computing with Siegel modular forms which have degree 4 $L$-functions associated to them.
+Nathan Ryan, Nils Skoruppa, and Gonzalo Tornaría, in collaboration with Martin Raum (RRST), have been studying methods for computing with Siegel modular forms which have degree 4 $L$-functions associated to them.
 Duc Khiem Huynh is attempting to develop probabilistic models for these $L$-functions